linkerd/website/linkerd.io/content/2/features/ha.md

 * Sets production-ready CPU and memory resource requests on data plane proxies
 * *Requires* that the [proxy auto-injector](/2/features/proxy-injection/) be functional for any pods to be scheduled.
+* Sets [anti-affinity
+  policies](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity)
-* (In future releases) Sets [anti-affinity policies](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity) on critical control plane components to ensure that they are scheduled on separate nodes, and, if possible, in separate zones.
+  on critical control plane components to achieve, if possible, that they are scheduled on separate nodes and in separate zones by default.
+Optionally, the scheduling on separate nodes can be made a hard requirement using a flag.

 ## Enabling HA